Email: info@mtrolls.com

 2. Marketing and Sales Forecast.

-In this section, you will outline your marketing and sales strategy and sales forecasts for the first three years.
+In this section, you will outline your marketing and sales strategy and sales forecast for the first three years.

 Below questions maybe involved: